 Mirena was approved in 2000 by the U.S. Food and Drug Administration and is one of the most popular forms of reversible contraception worldwide.
 The Mirena IUD is a soft, plastic, T-shaped device that is inserted by a healthcare professional.
 It is over 99% effective at preventing pregnancy and works by releasing the hormone, levonorgestrel into the uterus over a period of up to 5 years.

-This device, though a highly innovative form of birth control, has caused many life-threatening complications for users including device migration, uterine perforation, ectopic pregnancy, and pelvic inflammatory disease.
-Since 2004, according to the FDA, there has been a reported 47,000 users suffering from adverse effects of using the device which has led to numerous Mirena lawsuits.
+This device, though a highly innovative form of birth control, has caused many life-threatening complications for users including device migration, uterine perforation, ectopic pregnancy, bleeding and pelvic inflammatory disease.
+According to the FDA, since 2004, there have been a reported 47,000 users suffering from adverse effects of using the device which has led to numerous Mirena lawsuits.

 Device Migration Case